openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Possible Causes**

-The application failed to create a background task (foreground tasks directly preempt resources and do not involve the work queue).
+Failure to create a background task for the application (foreground tasks directly preempt resources and do not involve the work queue).

 **Resolution Steps**

-1. Query all background tasks of the application through the retrieval interface.
+1. Query all background tasks of the application through the query interface.
 2. Actively clean up and release quotas.
 3. Recreate the background task.

 ## 21900005 Task Mode Error